Consensys/doc.teku/docs/reference/cli/index.md

 :::note

-Specifying a higher number of slots has a potentially higher overhead for retrieving finalized states, since you might need to regenerate more states to get to the requested state.
+Specifying a higher number of slots has a potentially higher overhead for retrieving finalized states, since Teku might need to regenerate more states to get to the requested state.
 Specifying a lower number of slots increases the disk space usage.

 :::

-For example, `--data-storage-archive-frequency=1` uses maximum disk space but has the lowest response time for retrieving a finalized state since each slot state is saved, whereas `--data-storage-archive-frequency=2048` uses less disk space, but may need to regenerate the state because every 2048th slot state is saved.
+For example, with `--data-storage-archive-frequency=1`, Teku uses maximum disk space but has the lowest response time for retrieving a finalized state since it saves every slot state.
+With `--data-storage-archive-frequency=2048`, Teku uses less disk space but might need to regenerate the state since it only saves every 2048th slot state.

 ### `data-storage-mode`